wp-plugins/blip-slideshow/readme.txt

 == Upgrade Notice ==

+= 1.0.0 =
+Thanks for beta testing!
+The first official stable version offers caching and a CSS style in your theme directory.

 = 0.4.1 =
 Thanks for beta testing!
 Now with Colorbox support and a variety of fixes and enhancements.